Notes on Theory of Distributed Systems: Replicated state machines and multi-Paxos

 One detail is that to make this work, we need to distinguish between consecutive proposals by the same proposer, and ``new'' proposals that change the proposer in addition to reaching agreement on some value.
 This is done by splitting the proposal number into a major and minor number, with proposals ordered lexicographically.
 A proposer that wins $\Tuple{x,0}$ is allowed to make further proposals numbered $\Tuple{x,1}, \Tuple{x,2},$ etc. But a different proposer will need to increment $x$.

 Lamport calls this optimization Paxos in~\cite{Lamport2001}; other authors have called it \concept{multi-Paxos} to distinguish it from the basic Paxos algorithm.

-\myChapter{Failure detectors}{2020}{} \indexConcept{failure detector}{Failure detectors} were proposed by Chandra and Toueg~\cite{ChandraT1996} as a mechanism for solving consensus in an asynchronous message-passing system with crash failures by distinguishing between slow processes and dead processes.
-The basic idea is that each process has attached to it a failure detector module that continuously outputs an estimate of which processes in the system have failed.
-The output need not be correct; indeed, the main contribution of Chandra and Toueg's paper (and a companion paper by Chandra, Hadzilacos, and Toueg~\cite{ChandraHT1996}) is characterizing just how bogus the output of a failure detector can be and still be useful.
+\myChapter{Failure detectors}{2026}{} \indexConcept{failure detector}{Failure detectors} were proposed by Chandra and Toueg~\cite{ChandraT1996} as a mechanism for solving consensus in an asynchronous message-passing system with crash failures by distinguishing between slow processes and dead processes.
+This involves extending the model by giving each process a \concept{failure detector} module that continuously outputs an estimate of which processes in the system have failed.
+The output does not need to be correct; indeed, the main contribution of Chandra and Toueg's paper (and a companion paper by Chandra, Hadzilacos, and Toueg~\cite{ChandraHT1996}) is characterizing just how bogus the output of a failure detector can be and still be useful.

 We will mostly follow Chandra and Toueg in these notes; see the paper for the full technical details.

 To emphasize that the output of a failure detector is merely a hint at the actual state of the world, a failure detector (or the process it's attached to) is said to \concept{suspect} a process at time $t$ if it outputs \DataSty{failed} at that time.
 Failure detectors can then be classified based on when their suspicions are correct.